|Date of Birth||February 1, 1890|

 Albin was to serve with the 56th Pioneer Infantry Battalion from 26 July 1918 until 30 June 1919.
 Organized in July of 1917 as the Milliken Regiment, the unit went through a number of name changes.
 By February of 1918 the 56th was training at Camp Wadworth, South Carolina and in August moved to Camp Merritt, New Jersey in preparation to go overseas, strength of 3 450 men and 101 officers.
 The regiment embarked from Hoboken, New Jersey on September 4th, arriving in St Nazaire, France on the 13th.
 By October 2nd they were in Dombaste-en-Argonne.
 The different companies were scattered along the Argonne Sector during the last big drive of the war and were under constant shellfire.
 They worked in conjunction with the 21st and 25th Engineers.
 After the armistice the 56th was ordered to Germany as part of the Army of Occupation.
 Albin was listed as 1st Class Private on a 1919 roster.
 He returned to the States aboard the Mexican, departing from St Nazaire, France on 10 June 1919 and arriving in Hoboken, New Jersey on the 22nd.
 The passenger list noted his rank as Cook and his brother Carl in Minneapolis as next of kin.

 Albin returned to the Lake of the Woods area after the war and on 4 October 1924, in Kenora, he married Nina Sophia Paulson.
-Born in the area, Nina was the daughter of Edward and Sophia (Burkis) Paulson, Edward a Norwegian immigrant.
+Born in the area, according to the marriage record Nina was the daughter of Edward and Sophia (Burkis) Paulson, Edward a Norwegian immigrant.
+Other genealogical records suggested that her mother’s maiden name was Henderson.
 At the time of the marriage Albin was living in nearby Norman and his occupation was given as merchant.
 Unfortunately the marriage did not last, with Nina moving to the US, living in Minneapolis and New York.